wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554A/NUR EZZATY BINTI HUSIN/README.md

 The small increase in response time during peak usage may come from temporary server queue delays or user-side latency.
 The low error rate shows that the server can recover quickly from transient issues.

 No memory leaks were observed, and CPU usage remained moderate, which means the test environment and tool handled the simulation efficiently.

+> *Explanation:*
+>
+> From the graphs above, we can see that response time, throughput, and error rate remained stable, supporting the conclusion that ChatGPT is highly scalable.

 ---
 ### 🚧 Recommendations